orcfax/docs/docs/developer-manual/archived-resources.md

 # Archived Orcfax resources

-This section contains links, instructions, and commentary relating to Orcfax solution versions and/or components **which are no longer in operation**.
+This section contains instructions, and commentary relating to Orcfax solution versions and/or components **which are no longer in operation**.
 This information has been left as an educational resource and as a testament to the development journey of the Orcfax oracle solution.